enactjs/docs/src/pages/docs/tutorials/tutorial-kitten-browser/lists/index.md

 ## Repeaters and Lists

 A list is a basic building block for any application.
 Whether its a grid of images (as in our case), a newsfeed, a product catalog, or shopping cart, each can be implemented by a component that maps an array of data onto an array of component instances.
-The most basic version in Enact is the `Repeater`.
+The most basic version in Enact is the [Repeater](../../../modules/ui/Repeater/).

 ### Repeater